LucasTerto/ISTBot/README.md

 This bot is being created with the purpose of developing a counter strategy algorithm.

-To check UAlbertaBot or BroodwarBotQ, which are part of the agent I'm here creating please visit the correct repositories:
+To check UAlbertaBot, which is part of the agent I'm here creating, please visit the correct repositories:

 UAlbertaBot: "https://github.com/davechurchill/ualbertabot"